Guides / Monitoring

 2. A body assertion that requires a result field and fails on an error object.

-6. If you run more than one node, monitor each independently — a load balancer in front can mask one bad node behind the healthy ones.
+6. If you run more than one node, monitor each independently, since a load balancer in front can mask one bad node behind the healthy ones.

 The short version

-A blockchain node can return HTTP 200 and still be useless — stalled, syncing, or returning a JSON-RPC error inside a valid-looking response.
-Monitoring a node properly means treating it as a correctness check, not a connectivity check: send a real RPC call, require a valid result in the body, watch the block height (against a threshold in your monitor, and with a small script for true frozen-height detection), and read the node's own sync state.
-That requires a monitor that can POST a custom JSON body, send auth headers, and assert on the response body — and, as always, an escalation path so that when the node degrades, a human actually finds out.
+A blockchain node can return HTTP 200 and still be useless: stalled, syncing, or returning a JSON-RPC error inside a valid-looking response.
+Monitoring a node properly means treating it as a correctness check, not a connectivity check: send a real RPC call, require a valid result in the body, track the block height across checks so a frozen value fails the monitor, and read the node's own sync state.
+That requires a monitor that can POST a custom JSON body, send auth headers, assert on the response, and remember the last value it saw, plus an escalation path so that when the node degrades at 3 a.m., a human actually finds out.

 Monitor your node properly.